What is Fertility Awareness Method (FAM)?

 Taking Charge of Your Fertility by Toni Weschler is the go-to reference for understanding all things FAM.
 It's a really amazing read if you get nerdy about the whole thing, like I did.
 The methods taught in the book are basically the "old-school" way of charting with a basal body thermometer and a paper chart.
 Many apps also exist now help make charting easy.
 Kindara is my favorite if you want to go that route.

-The simplest way to get started with FAM is to use Daysy!
+What are The simplest ways to get started with FAM?

-Daysy is a FAM device that you take your temperature with each morning and it indicates your fertility status for the day with either a color-coded light.
+Another great and even simpler device is Daysy.
+With Daysy, you simply your temperature each morning and it indicates your fertility status for the day with either a color-coded light.
 Daysy also has an app, called DaysyView, that will show the chart of your fertility throughout the month.
+This is a great option if you don’t think you’re interested in tracking other signs of fertility, like cervical mucous.
+The other big difference with Daysy is that it uses an algorithm to analyze your data in order to determine your fertility status for you (rather than you figuring it out using your own data).

 To best understand the effectiveness of Daysy, I want to bring up the Pearl Index.
 It’s a way of rating the effectiveness of birth control methods.
 If 100 women used a certain kind of birth control method and 1 of them were to get pregnant, the Pearl Index number would be 1.0.
 Birth control pills have a Pearl Index of between 0.1 and 0.9 and IUDs a Pearl Index of 0.1-2.2.
 Well, Daysy’s Pearl Index is 0.7, which is pretty darn good!
 That means that it is 99.3% effective.